-Item Nature of Item Amounts in P0.000 Million
+ltem Nature of Item Amounts in P0.000 million

 Α. Using Standardized Approach

-A.1 Interest Rate Exposures 182.993
+A.1 Interest Rate Exposures 275.859

 A.2 Equity Exposures

-A.3 Foreign Exchange Exposures 277.489
+A.3 Foreign Exchange Exposures 558.294

-A.4 Options 0.000
+A.4 Options -

-A.5 Sub-total (Sum of A.1 to A.4) 460.482
+A.5 Sub-total (Sum of A.1 to A.4) 834.154

-В. Using Internal Models Approach
+B. Using Internal Models Approach

-C. TOTAL MARKET RISK-WEIGHTED ASSETS 460.482
+C. TOTAL MARKET RISK-WEIGHTED ASSETS 834.154

-B. QUALITATIVE INFORMATION
+II.
+QUALITATIVE INFORMATION

-The Bank market risk exposures arise from either trading or non-trading portfolios:
+The Bank's market risk exposures arise from either trading or non-trading portfolios:

-- The trading portfolio includes positions arising from trading activities, which aim at benefiting from short-term price movements, such as proprietary trading and market making. - The non-trading portfolio includes positions not held for the purpose of earning capital gains.
+- The trading portfolio includes positions arising from trading activities, which aim at benefiting from short-term price movements, such as proprietary trading and market making. - The non-trading portfolio includes positions not held for the purpose of earning short-term capital gains.

-The Market Risk Management Policy and Asset and Liability Management Policy are the cornerstone of risk management of risk-taking and non-trading purpose activities in the Bank.
-These policies are developed to establish the Bank's risk management mechanisms, to facilitate risk communication within the Bank, and to provide direction of proper management.
+The Market Risk Management Policy and Asset and Liability Management Policy are the cornerstone of risk management of trading and non-trading purpose activities in the Bank.
+These policies are developed to establish well risk management mechanisms, to facilitate the communication about risk management within the Bank and to provide proper management incorporated with the risk appetite of the Bank.